Tender pieces of beef, crunchy bok choy, and a deliciously light Asian-inspired sauce make these beef and bok choy noodles a perfect weeknight recipe.

 Whatever it is, you’re gonna go crazy for this insanely easy recipe.

-Traditional lo mein is made with a wheat based noodle, so subbing a thin noodle like angel hair or spaghettini still gets you the same texture you’d find in a more authentic beef lo mein recipe.
+Traditional lo mein is made with a wheat-based noodle, so subbing a thin noodle-like angel hair or spaghettini still gets you a very similar texture you’d find in a more authentic beef lo mein recipe.

 - 2 teaspoons sesame oil

 - Slice the beef thinly, if necessary, and transfer to a resealable bag or container

 - Slice the mushrooms and bok choy and transfer to a resealable bag or container.

 - Combine the sauce until the sugar and ground ginger and store in a resealable container.